1token-tech/onetoken/readme.md

 ![](https://img.shields.io/badge/PYTHON-3.5%2B-green.svg)

-Btp Websocket Api
+Btp SDK
 ====
 BTP is a application to fetch tick and play with orders.
+BTP is a friendly python wrapper for ws API and restful API which will be introduce [here](#direct-api),  users can use API di.rectly as they like

 Users can: